The Pentax K-3 III Monochrome is a DSLR that only shoots black-and-white

 The camera looks very similar to its color-capturing cohort.
 Ricoh

-More than a decade ago, I went out to for Leica’s launch of its first M Monochrom camera.
+More than a decade ago, I went out to Berlin for Leica’s launch of its first M Monochrom camera.
 I was skeptical of a digital camera only designed to shoot in black-and-white.
 But, it didn’t take long for me to understand the benefit of a digital camera without the burden of color filters.
-Now, Ricoh has introduced its new Pentax K-3 III Monochrome, which provides an extremely versatile option for those photographers looking to simply capture light and shadow.
+Now, Ricoh has introduced its new Pentax K-3 III Monochrome, which provides an extremely versatile option for those photographers looking to simply capture and shadow.

 Pentax K-3 III Monochrome DSLR at a glance